-Welcome to Houston Texas Future City Regional Competition: JAN 18-19, 2019!
+Welcome to Houston Texas Future City Regional Competition 2019-2020!

 The mission of the Future City Competition is to provide a fun and exciting educational engineering program that combines a stimulating engineering challenge with a "hands-on" application to present their vision of a city of the future.